wgrodzicki/CS50X_Final_Project/README.md

 - 2 attack modes: in the air and on the ground
 - 5 difficulty levels with different enemy movement patterns
 - plenty of atmospheric sound effects
-- option to change screen size

 ### **Application**
 - optional account creation with custom credentials (username, password)
 - session storage
 - score saving and browsing
-- option to delete account
+- option to delete the account

 ## **How to play?**

 ### **Choosing game mode**

 Upon opening the website you are prompted to log in to your account (after having registered if that's your first visit).
-Setting up an account let's you save your scores and access them whenever you want.
+Setting up an account lets you save your scores and access them whenever you want.
 If you decide you no longer need the account, you can always delete it.
-However, this functionality can be skipped altogether and you can just play.
+However, this functionality can be skipped altogether and you can just play the game.

 ![Login sample](static/images/login_sample.png)